fajar0193/PaLCuV-Genomics-MPhil/README.md

 # PaLCuV Genomics — MPhil Research
 Project Overview
-Brief paragraph: what PaLCuV is, why it matters (crop losses, Pakistan agriculture), and what your study aimed to do.
+Brief paragraph: what PaLCuV is, why it matters (crop losses, Pakistan agriculture), and what my study aimed to do.
 Objectives
 - Molecular detection of PaLCuV using PCR targeting the CP gene
 - Sequence-based identification and comparison with global isolates